Magellanic subpolar forests: Flora

 Farther from the ocean, in more moderate areas less exposed to the oceanic wind and rain, moorland yields to evergreen Magellanic rainforest.
 The Magellanic rainforest is mostly made up Nothofagus betuloides, together with other evergreen trees, most often Drimys winteri and Pilgerodendron uviferum, and occasionally Embothrium coccineum and Maytenus magellanica.
 In the better established forest stands, a species-rich shrub layer may develop.
 In exposed, rocky, and poorly drained areas, pockets of deciduous Nothofagus antarctica and the typical moorland species can be found.

 As one moves further east, where rainfall decreases to 800-850 mm/a, Nothofagus betuloides becomes less dominant and mixes with deciduous Nothofagus pumilio in the transition to the deciduous forest community.
 The Magellanic deciduous forest is made up mostly of Nothofagus pumilio and Nothofagus antarctica.
 When one reaches the drier rain shadow east of the mountains, the forests disappear, transitioning to the grassland ecoregions of Patagonia.

 In open spaces some succulent fruits can be found: Chilean strawberry (Fragaria chiloensis), and calafate (Berberis microphylla); they used to complement the nourishment of the (now almost nonexistent) native peoples.

 These forests are peerless in their endurance of cold summers (averaging 9 °C at sea level) and violent subpolar winds.
 Due to these traits, Magellanic forests' tree species are exported to other parts of the world such as the Faroe Islands and neighboring archipelagos with similar conditions where trees from other biomes in the world cannot grow.
 The following species from Tierra del Fuego, Drimys winteri, Nothofagus antarctica, Nothofagus pumilio, and Nothofagus betuloides, have been successfully introduced to the Faroe Islands.
 As a general rule, Fueguian trees show better signs of acclimation than those from Continental Northern Europe to conditions in the Faroe Islands.

 Fauna

-The Magellanic subpolar forests are home to the southern pudú (Pudu puda), the world's smallest deer, which stands only 35–45 cm high at the shoulder.
+The Magellanic subpolar forests are home to the southern pudu (Pudu puda), the world's smallest deer, which stands only 35–45 cm high at the shoulder.
 Other animal species include the cougar (Puma concolor) and the endangered southern river otter (Lontra provocax).
 Endemic rodents include the Patagonian mara, the long-clawed mole mouse, and the viscacha, a small rodent that looks almost like a rabbit with a long, bushy tail.

-Native bird species include the Magellanic woodpecker (Campephilus magellanicus), Patagonian sierra-finch (Phrygilus patagonicus), Patagonian mockingbird (Mimus patagonicus), and Andean condor (Vultur gryphus).
+Native bird species include the Magellanic woodpecker (Campephilus magellanicus), Patagonian sierra finch (Phrygilus patagonicus), Patagonian mockingbird (Mimus patagonicus), and Andean condor (Vultur gryphus).

 The rich Magellanic coastal waters and numerous rocky islets host many seabirds, including albatrosses, auks, gulls, terns, and penguins.